jhpce-jhu/jhpce_mkdocs/docs/outline-storage.md

 # STORAGE TOPIC - page to develop outline

 Whether this is all on one page or broken up into multiple pages, what about storage do we need to include in our site?
+Some of the items below are not yet included in our existing SGE-mentioning page.

 ## Types of storage
 Mention local versus network.